-Eliza Doolittle is at the bottom of the social hierarchy: without money or education, but with all the repartee of the rough street jargon, she fights her way through by selling flowers to passers-by.
-But then she meets the linguist Henry Higgins.
+Eliza Doolittle is at the very bottom of the social hierarchy: without money, education, and linguistic eloquence, but with all the quick wit of rough street slang, she struggles to survive by selling flowers to passersby.

-George Bernard Shaw wrote his ironic-satirical work - based on the Ovid myth of the same name - as a supposed romance without a happy ending.
+George Bernard Shaw wrote his ironic-satirical work as a supposed romance without a happy ending.

-Shaw's play was adapted many years later as a love story under the title My Fair Lady, which became a global Broadway and cinema success.
+A sculptor promptly carves the perfect sculpture and promptly falls in love with it.
+Many years later, Shaw's play was adapted as a love story and, under the title My Fair Lady, became a worldwide Broadway and cinema success.

-How are language, class and gender connected?
-What power and influence does speaking have on people and their perception in society?
-Can people play all sorts of social roles once they acquire language?
-And don't they ultimately bet with themselves every day as to whether others will buy their own role?
+What exactly is "bad" speech?
+Can people play all kinds of social roles once they have mastered their language?
+And aren't they ultimately betting with themselves every day whether others will buy into their own role?

 Additional information